DOLOMITES & STELVIO

 DAY 3 - CORTINA D'AMPEZZO TO COLFOSCO - 90KM, CLIMBING 2,700 METRES

 From our hotel on the outskirts of Cortina, we head west through green but rocky terrain towards the Passo Falzarego (2117m).
 It seemed a shame to miss seeing the Passo Valparola (2168m) too, which is a 2km detour off our route, so we've included it in the day.
 The terrain here is much less green than anything we've seen so far, in fact quite barren and rocky.
 When we reach the top, we turn and descend back to the Falzarego again before turning right and descending to Caprile.
 Right turn again and now we're starting the climb to the Passo di Fedaia (2057m) with its lovely lake on top, and then back down to Canazei.
-Our last major climb of the day is the Passo di Sella (2244m), and then we round off the day with the much more gentle Passo di Gardena (2136m), finally descending into Colfosco, where we spend the night.
+Our last major climb of the day is the Passo di Sella (2244m), and then we round off the day with the much more gentle (and stunningly beautiful) Passo di Gardena (2136m), finally descending into Colfosco, where we spend the night.

 DAY 4 - COLFOSCO TO PASSO SAN PELLEGRINO - 61KM, CLIMBING 1,700 METRES